linnienaryshkin/langchain/aws/exam.md

 - Chain-of-thought prompting | The model is asked to perform a task by thinking step by step.
 - Negative prompting | avoid certain outputs or behaviors when generating content

+## Model customization

-## Fine-tuning
+- Fine-tuning (FM)
+  - Labeled data
   - Hyperparameters
     - Epochs - One epoch is one cycle through the entire dataset
     - Learning rate - The amount that values should be changed between epochs.
     - Batch size - The number of records from the dataset that is to be selected for each interval to send to the GPUs for training
+- Continued Pre-training (FM)
+  - Unlabeled data

 ## Algorithms